segalyair/CalorieCounter/README.md

-# Yair Segal Toptal App
+# Yair Segal App

-This is a project created for Toptal
+This is a project

 ## Technologies used